infracamp/infracamp/docs/index.md

 ---
 layout: default
-title: Tools for Agnostic Development in Interdisciplinary Teams
+title: Agnostic Development Support Organisation
 description: Infracamp is an open source community to provide platform services for webdevelopers across multiple companies and private projects.
 All services are free and will always be free.
 og_description: Infracamp - We think microservice-containers are the future of IoT and BigData development.
 Developers cooperate to deliver first class experience.
 Let us share our know-how across company boundaries and do even better together.
 ---